Ortus-Solutions/commandbox-tests/README.md

 [Test Files](multi-site-bindings)

 Test all the possible ways bindings can be set.
-We need a dockerFile for Apache again to test the AJP proxy
+Run `server run-script ajp-up` to startup the Apache AJP proxy in Docker and then run `server run-script ajp-down` when finished to stop it.

 Add host file entires for